ClarenceHoward/MazeAutomata/README.md

 It is still a work in progress and there are some small bugs.

+## Attribution

+I used the library [GraphLib] (https://github.com/dagrejs/graphlib) to create the graph that represents the maze.

 ## Installation

 Open **MazeAutomata.html** in a browser of your choice.